 The goddess Danu can be represented in two different forms.
 Some depict her as a single woman, often with some sort of plate in her hand.
 Others, however, represent her “divided” into three different matrons.

 In the latter representation, the three women are usually seated.
-The number three, as in many other beliefs and cultures, has very strong symbolism.
+As in many other beliefs and cultures, the number three has very strong symbolism.
 It is the number of creations, the only one that is not sterile.
 The one, in itself, is useless.

 Two is made up of a pair of opposites and multiplied by one always equals two.
-The three, on the other hand, are made up of two equal elements and one opposite.
+On the other hand, the three are made up of two equal elements and one opposite.

 This, for the Celts, had a profound symbolic meaning.
 The reason why the goddess Danu is so important, besides the fact that she potentially created all living creatures, is that she gave birth to the lineage of Tuatha De Danann.